minhhai2209/forge-docs-snapshot/mirror/manifest-reference/modules/jira-issue-action/index.md

 ### Limitations

-* UI Kit 1 apps don’t have an event system in place and so aren’t supported.
 * There is a delay between the moment the issue is modified and when the event is emitted.
 It might take up to a few seconds.
-* We can’t guarantee that all issue change events will be received by Jira.
-Therefore, the issue view may sometimes remain stale.
 * When the issue is modified by the user who is currently viewing it, it will not be refreshed.
 This is because we assume the change was made by that same user and there is no need for an update.